 Thank you for joining The Wooden Spoon community.
 I am excited to have you join a foodie community like none other.

 From there, I got a second job at a nearby upscale family-style restaurant.
-I started as a host then moved into the kitchen as a line cook.
+I started as a host, then moved into the kitchen as a line cook.
 The work was demanding but rewarding.
-I learned to be a fast cook, I learned the banter and jargon of a professional kitchen, and most importantly, how to dance in the kitchen Ie. how to move my feet, move from station to station, and keep track of numerous orders being made simultaneously.
-Every second was exciting, to see your line filed with orders and hear the ticket printer drone on while the other chefs shout order numbers.
+I learned to be a fast cook, I learned the banter and jargon of a professional kitchen, and, most importantly, how to dance in the kitchen Ie. How to move my feet, move from station to station, and keep track of numerous orders being made simultaneously.
+Every second was exciting: seeing your line filled with orders and hearing the ticket printer drone on while the other chefs shouted order numbers.
 I knew I wanted to be in the culinary world in some capacity.

 Soon after, I took up a third job at a small bakery in Chaska.
 There I learned the art of bread baking.
-I had an apprenticeship with a wonderful bread baker, or as the owner remarked, a monster.
-Everything was down to a single gram, the yeast, the flour, each individual bread loaf.
+I had an apprenticeship with an excellent bread baker or, as the owner remarked, a monster.
+Everything was down to a single gram, the yeast, the flour, and each bread loaf.
 The baker I trained under knew every measurement in his memory.
-He could tell just by the weather outside and the room's temperature how the bake would go.
+He could tell how the bake would go just by the weather outside and the room's temperature.
 Would the bread rise fast?
-Would the bread need slightly more water or a different amount of time to rise?
-He knew it all; he is truly a master in his field, a monster who knew every detail in bread baking.
+Would the bread need slightly more water or a different time to rise?
+He knew it all; he was truly a master in his field, a monster who knew every detail of bread baking.

 I then took up a job at a local woodfire pizza restaurant, where I met many amazing people.
 My managers and co-workers are among the kindest and funniest people I've met.
-We get the job done, but there is seldom a dull moment in doing so.
+We get the job done, but there is seldom a dull moment.
+I will never forget the people I work with and the memories I have made at this job.
 My only regret is not applying sooner.
-I will never forget the people I work with and the memories I have made at this job.

 Then the 2020 COVID-19 pandemic hit.
 The restaurant industry was blown to pieces.
 I saw an opportunity and began work on something that has been a long-time dream; to start a private chef business.
-I wanted a company where you could choose from a menu and have a chef shop for you and cook everything in your home.
+I wanted a company where you could choose from a menu, have a chef shop for you, and cook everything in your home.
 It was safer than going to a restaurant.
-I had the website complete and ready to go along with research into all the legality of a business.
+I had the website complete and ready to go along with research into a business's legality.

-I realized something crucial, there was a massive hole in the food industry.
+I realized something crucial: a massive hole in the food industry.
 There were food blogs, but a vast majority of them were focused on recipes.
-I wanted to create a food community that had not only my recipes but those of the community.
-A community that talked with other like-minded foodies to be better cooks, troubleshoot recipes and share their own stories and favorite foodie destinations.
-And a place where I could share with you, restaurant insider secrets and foodie knowledge that is often unknown and surprising.
+I wanted to create a food community that had both my recipes and those of the community.
+A community that talked with other like-minded foodies to be better cooks troubleshoot recipes, and shares their own stories and favorite foodie destinations.
+And a place where I could share restaurant insider secrets and foodie knowledge that is often unknown and surprising.